 Although svchost.exe is generally safe, verifying your processes is always smart, especially if they look suspicious.
 Here are some steps you can take to keep your computer safe:

-- Use security tools: antivirus software and VPNs (Virtual Private Networks) are essential for online security, and you can get them both with our Surfshark One plan.
-Antivirus monitors your system in real-time, detecting all attempts to masquerade malware as legitimate files.
-A VPN adds a layer of encryption to your internet connection, shielding you from cyberattacks;
+- Use security tools: antivirus software and VPNs (Virtual Private Networks) play a key role in online security, and you can get them both with our Surfshark One plan.
+Antivirus monitors your system in real time, detecting all attempts to masquerade malware as legitimate files.
+A VPN adds a layer of encryption to your internet connection, helping shield you from cyberattacks;

-- Monitor the Task Manager: regularly check your Task Manager for svchost.exe processes that are behaving oddly, such as those using a lot of CPU (Central Processing Unit) power or memory.
+- Monitor the Task Manager: regularly check for svchost.exe processes that are behaving oddly, such as those using excessive CPU power or memory.
 Right-click on the process and select Go to Details to see what services it’s hosting.
 If anything looks unusual or unfamiliar, take action;

 - Enable the firewall: make sure your firewall is active and configured correctly.
 Windows Firewall, for example, can block unauthorized connections attempting to use svchost.exe as a gateway for malware;